 1. Swim a length of the sea pool

 Bude’s famed salt water pool, nestled between Summerleaze and Crooklets beaches, has provided safe bathing conditions away from the tidal currents since 1930.
 The water is naturally refreshed by the sea twice daily and there are lifeguards on duty from 10am-6pm until late September.
-Now reliant on local generosity, the Sea Pool was rescued from closure last year by FoBSP and has been refurbished with shiny new safety railings (kindly donated by Stainless Studio Ltd) – so there’s never been a better time to take a dip.
+The Sea Pool was rescued from closure in 2010 by FoBSP and has been refurbished with shiny new safety railings – so there’s never been a better time to take a dip.
 Alternatively, when the tide’s right out on Summerleaze Beach, there’s Tommy’s Pit at the end of the Breakwater, which was originally constructed by Sir Thomas Acland as a gentleman only pool and pre-dates even the Sea Pool.

 2. Walk a section of the South West Coast Path